 Read this before you go and be a pro!
 This is a New Delhi Airport Information Guide, from entering the airport until you board the plane.
-Indra Gandhi International Airport (T3) Delhi, India – is one of the world’s best airports.
+Indira Gandhi International Airport (T3) Delhi, India – is one of the world’s best airports.

 Both, Domestic and International flights take off from T3.
 If you are traveling domestically then get down at the initial gates and if, traveling international then get down after the half stretch.
 This is suggested because the check-in counters are located according to the said arrangement (first domestic and then international).
 There are boards specifying the “domestic” and “International” outside the airport.

 It is a small thing but if you don’t pay attention to this then you will have to walk quite a while.

 2. Keep your documents ready

 Once you are at the entrance gate of the airport, keep your passport and air tickets ready.
 It is okay to carry a soft copy of your air tickets on your mobile.